-The classification of the varieties cultivated of this plants is still much debated.
-Today, it is still difficult to understand, in fact, whether the various types of the cannabis plant belong to a single species, Cannabis sativa, or whether the plants denominated Cannabis Indica or Cannabis Ruderalis, for example, should be considered distinct species.
+The classification of its cultivated varieties is much debated.
+To this day, it is still difficult to understand, whether or not all Cannabis types belong to the Cannabis Sativa variety, or if Cannabis Indica and Cannabis Ruderalis, for example, should be considered distinct species.

 Today, Cannabis sativa is cultivated throughout the world.
-Its introduction in Europe probably goes back to the second millennium BC and in Italy traces of its presence have been found as from the 1° century BC.
-Century after century, the cultivations of cannabis spread throughout the world up until the Thirties of the 20th century.
-Only in the past few years an actual rediscovery of this plant has taken place, due to the continuous series of scientific publications which attest its excellent and useful properties.
+Its introduction in Europe probably goes back to the second millennium BC and in Italy, traces of its presence from the 1st century BC have been found.
+Century after century, cannabis cultivation spread throughout the world up until the 1930's.
+And it has only been a few years since the plant was rediscovered, thanks to scientific publications attesting to its excellent and useful properties.

-Hemp seeds are composed for a 24% of proteins (principally edestin and albumin).
-To these other eight essential amino acids must be added: leucine, isoleucine, phenylalanine, lysine, methionine, threonine, tryptophan and valine.
-This characteristic makes the seeds a healthy food, already used in certain diets.
+Proteins compose 24% of Hemp seeds (mainly edestin and albumin).
+Adding to these are eight essential amino acids: leucine, isoleucine, phenylalanine, lysine, methionine, threonine, tryptophan and valine.
+This composition makes cannabis seeds a healthy food, used as a complement in many diets.
 Hemp seeds are, in fact, rich in vegetable fats (about 35%) among which the essential fatty acids Omega-3 and Omega-6, naturally contained in linoleic acid and alpha-linoleic acid.

 These are true active nutrients, present in high quantities in vegetable oils and in some animal fats.
-Moreover, hemp seeds present a significant content of vitamins and mineral salts.
+Moreover, hemp seeds contain a significant amount of vitamins and mineral salts.